steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

             truncate = 4.0
             sigma = 4.0
             w = 33

+    Why does the VSCode Python debugger not find modules in other folders?
+        This happens only in the debugger.
+        Adding .env to the workspace root resolves the issue.
+            PYTHONPATH=Solver;Tools
+                The causes the OS env PYTHONPATH to be added to the search path, including both devenv as well as the production c:\modelrelief\mrenv.
+                The PYTHONPATH does not have any references to c:\modelrelief\mrenv yet the folders Solver and Tools are appended to the that root.

     Should the Python image masks be integers or booleans (instead of doubles)?